 The IMO, a United Nations agency, will begin reviewing the proposal in July.
 Approval of the proposal could occur as soon as next year.

-For the Post analyzing the EPA’s Press Conference, follow this link: http://transportenvllaw.wordpress.com/2009/03/31/epa-proposes-to-create-an-emission-control-area-along-the-us-coastlines-to-cut-harmful/
+For the Post analyzing the EPA’s Press Conference, follow this link: https://transportenvllaw.wordpress.com/2009/03/31/epa-proposes-to-create-an-emission-control-area-along-the-us-coastlines-to-cut-harmful/

 EPA issued the following press release this morning: